unfoldedcircle/core-api/doc/entities/entity_ir_emitter.md

 #### send_ir with PRONTO code on default output

-Sending a single PRONTO code (without repeat) on an IR-emitter with only one output port (`optoins.ports` not specified or empty):
+Sending a single PRONTO code (without repeat) on an IR-emitter with only one output port (`options.ports` not specified or empty):

 ```json